Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

-When prompted, sign in to Azure AD as an administrator.
+When prompted, sign in to Microsoft Entra ID as a Global administrator.

 PowerShell prompts for your tenant ID.
-Use the Tenant ID GUID that you copied from the Azure portal in the prerequisites section.
+Use the Tenant ID GUID that you copied in the prerequisites section.

 A success message is shown when the script is finished.

 If your previous computer certificate has expired, and a new certificate has been generated, you should delete any expired certificates.
 Having expired certificates can cause issues with the NPS Extension starting.